VXCompany/Kubernetes-on-Azure/README.md

 ## The Workshop introduction

-To assist with the introduction of the workshop a 10-minute introduction Microsoft PowerPoint slidedeck is included.
+To assist with the introduction of the workshop a short Microsoft PowerPoint slidedeck is included.

 ## The Workshop Script